By eric | Published May 20, 2024 | Updated May 13, 2025

 Then we go back to Clickhouse for a look:

-:) SELECT * FROM stock_ticker_data ORDER BY tick_time DESC LIMIT 10;
+clickhouse :) select * from stock_ticker_data ORDER BY tick_time DESC LIMIT 5

 SELECT *